The new mobility service will become operational in 2023.

 NOEMIX aims at reducing CO2 emissions, increasing the production of energy from renewable energy sources, reducing pollution – as a result of the reduction of the emissions deriving from internal combustion engines – as well as cutting down particulate matter and noise generated by congestion in urban areas.

-As shown in the chart, NOEMIX will introduce at least 560 electric vehicles in the fleet of regional public authorities, together with 660 charging stations and power plants using renewable energy sources that will supply 50% of the needed electric energy, while the remaining 50% will be provided by purchasing electric energy also certified as ‘green’ (i.e. generated using renewable energy sources).
-The expected primary energy savings amount to 4,261 GWh/year, while the expected production of electric energy from renewable energy sources amounts to 0,659 GWh/year.
+As shown in the chart, NOEMIX will introduce at least 522 electric vehicles in the fleet of regional public authorities, together with 200 charging stations and a photovoltaic plant that will satisfy the 100% of the electric energy needs.
+The expected primary energy savings amount to about 2,936 GWh, with a reduction of around 1000t of CO2 emissions.
 The model can be replicated in other regions in Italy and Europe.